 An HVAC technician’s salary varies depending on their level of experience.
 This career offers good pay that covers a pretty extensive range based on skillset and location.

 According to a 2020 study by the U.S. Bureau of Labor Statistics (bls.gov), the median annual salary for an HVAC technician is $50,590, which amounts to $24.32 per hour.
 The range starts at about $14.16 per hour and extends to $36.65 per hour.

 The job outlook for HVAC technicians is excellent.
 The U.S. Bureau of Labor Statistics predicts employment will grow by about 8% through 2030.
-That said, technicians who specialize in new installations will likely be dependent on the amount of recent construction activity in their area.
+That said, technicians who specialize in new installations will likely depend on the amount of recent construction activity in their area.

-Since HVAC systems are pretty complicated, technicians need comprehensive education to understand how it all works properly.
-This class will include training on common problems and the best methods to repair these systems.
+Since HVAC systems are complicated, technicians need comprehensive education to understand how it works properly.
+This class will train on common problems and the best methods to repair these systems.
 Once they’ve completed an HVAC training program, HVAC technicians usually get more certifications to progress in their careers.

 This type of certification is for technicians who work with refrigerators.
 To become EPA certified, you must pass an exam in one of the three specializations: